The History of the Central States Region of the

 - City of Kokomo-KGOV Channel 2

-- College Access Television of Indiana University-Purdue University Fort Wayne
+- College Access Television of Purdue University Fort Wayne

 - Community Access Television Services